 You will be shown an overall summary of the settings we have specified, this is a good time to double-check everything is correct.
 Finally, click on Done and the container should start to boot.

 You need to be patient as the first start-up will take some time to download the ngrams and fastText files (14.5Gb) this will depend on the speed of your connection.

 With the container running we can now configure the specific extensions LanguageTool offers to point its queries to our local version of the tool.
 I am using the Chrome plugin as an example, but the premise is the same for each one.

-Once the extension has been installed head into its settings (where these are located will depend on your browser)
+Once the extension has installed head into its settings (where these are located will depend on your browser)

 Then you will see a section called ‘Experimental settings (only for advanced users)‘

 In this section we are going to select the ‘Other server’ option and then enter ‘http://YOURNASIP:8010/v2’ ensuring you have entered your own IP.

 Let’s test to see if everything is working correctly.